 You must return Form 1095 if you provide self-insured coverage to your employees.
 If you file an incorrect or late form, you could receive penalties from the IRS.

-The IRS may not penalize you for incorrect forms if you prove you have made good faith efforts to comply with reporting rules in 2015.
+The IRS may not penalize you for incorrect forms if you prove you have made good faith efforts to comply with reporting rules.
 This means you have to convince the IRS that you did not purposely return an incorrect form.
 ACA tax forms returned late do not meet the good-faith requirements.

-Does the drudgery of the ever-changing world of payroll and accounting leave you exhausted?
+Does the ever-changing world of payroll leave you exhausted?
 Try our online payroll software for free today!
-Save your time, money, and energy for what you’re passionate about.
+Save your time, money, and energy for what you’re passionate about … your business.